 On any given day, we sit down and stand back up a lot.
-Meals, computer chairs, campfires, vehicles, and don’t forget about visits to the porcelain throne.
-Even climbing stairs, while it could also fall under the ‘locomotion’ movement pattern, is a version of a single-leg squat whether we’re going up or down.
+Meals, computer chairs, campfires, vehicles, thrones (of the porcelain kind), etc. Climbing stairs, while it could also fall under the ‘locomotion’ movement pattern, is also a version of a single-leg squat.
 So, as many knee bends and squats as we do in a day, it’s quite important we’re able to perform this pattern well.
+But that’s the problem.
 Even the fittest of us are likely not squatting efficiently.
 We’ll get to that.

 How To Squat Like A Boss:

 When squatting, it’s important to keep your weight on your heels and bend your knees as you drive your hips backwards at the same rate, while maintaining a neutral spine.
 Squat depth occurs through hip flexion and ankle dorsiflexion, and not from rounding your spine.
 You’ll only be able to go as far as your range-of-motion allows with good form.
 If you attempt to go lower, your body will end up doing something weird to compensate, and that’s not good.
 You’ll be compromising your lumbar stability and increasing your risk of injuries.

 Also!
 It’s important to avoid allowing your knees to collapse in (knock-knee).
 If you notice they’re doing so, it’s likely from either tight hips or poor ankle flexibility.
 Which brings us to this:

 Flexibility and Mobility Training Must Come First.

 Most problems with squatting can be blamed on mobility issues with our ankles and hips.
 This isn’t just a ‘beginners’ problem, either.
 Even the biggest gym rats have issues too, and probably don’t even know it.